This post contains affiliate links. Visit our Disclosure page for details.

 Here’s what to wear on a rainy day!

-This pretty much goes without saying, but your footwear can truly make or break your travel experience.
-And make sure you’ve broken them in well before your trip!
+This goes without saying, but your footwear can truly make or break your travel experience.
+Be sure to break them in well before your trip!

 These are the waterproof leather boots our readers recommend!